Law

 Why Peace and Security?

-The world is facing increasingly diverse security threats and unprecedented displacement, massive human rights violations, gender-based violence, violent extremism, cyber attacks, and climate disasters.
+The world is facing security threats and unprecedented displacement, massive human rights violations, gender-based violence, and technology-facilitated violence.
+There is increasing instability and insecurity due to extremism, cyber insecurity, health crises, and climate emergencies.
+And the tactics of war have changed.
 90% of casualties in today’s conflict are civilians, and 70% are women and children.
+We also see increasing instability, threats to democracy, and political violence in the U.S.

 Contact